statflame120/server-logger/README.md

 # Server Logger

-A Fabric client-side mod for Minecraft 1.21.11 that automatically detects and records server plugins, connection metadata, and world history whenever you join a multiplayer server.
+A Fabric client-side mod for Minecraft 1.21.11 that automatically detects and records server plugins, connection metadata, and much more whenever you join a multiplayer server.

 ---